A method to derive self-consistent NLTE astrophysical parameters for 4 million high-resolution 4MOST stellar spectra in half a day with invertible neural networks: Introduction

 Consequently, approaches that employ machine learning have been gaining considerable traction in recent years as a more efficient alternative.
-In particular, neural network based methods have proven to be promising. \cite{Ting2019} introduced "the Payne", which is a spectral fitting tool that uses a simple feed-forward neural network to facilitate a precise interpolation of synthetic spectra in a very high-dimensional parameter space, and was applied, for instance, in the analysis of GALAH DR4 \citep{Buder2025}.
-Another data-driven spectral analysis approach is known as "the Cannon" \citep{Ness2015}, which uses real, well analysed spectra to build an efficient generative model for the probability distribution of the flux per wavelength given the stellar parameters, and was adapted for APOGEE spectra in \citet{Ness2016a}.
-The application of convolutional neural networks (CNN) has also been explored in, for instance, the analysis of RAVE spectra \citep{Guiglion2020} and Gaia RVS spectra \citep{Guiglion2024}.
+In particular, neural network-based methods have proven to be promising. \cite{Ting2019} introduced a spectral fitting tool known as 'the Payne', which uses a simple feed-forward neural network to facilitate a precise interpolation of synthetic spectra in a very high-dimensional parameter space.
+It was applied, for instance, in the analysis of GALAH DR4 \citep{Buder2025}.
+Another data-driven spectral analysis approach is known as 'the Cannon' \citep{Ness2015}, which uses real, well-analysed spectra to build an efficient generative model for the probability distribution of the flux per wavelength given the stellar parameters.
+It was adapted for APOGEE spectra in \citet{Ness2016a}.
+The application of convolutional neural networks (CNNs) has also been explored in, for instance, the analysis of RAVE spectra \citep{Guiglion2020} and Gaia RVS spectra \citep{Guiglion2024}.
 The analysis of spectra has also seen exploration of various generative deep learning approaches. \cite{Liu2024_StellarGAN} introduced the StellarGAN, a spectral classification approach for O to M-type stars based on generative adversarial networks \citep[GANs;][]{GoodfellowNIPS2014} that is trained on SDSS and APOGEE data.
-Another GAN-based approach is the GANDALF framework \citep{Santovena2024, Manteiga2025}, which is trained on APOGEE and GALAH spectra and employs an autoencoder to embed spectra in a lower-dimensional representation space prior to deriving stellar atmospheric properties.
+Another GAN-based approach is the GANDALF framework \citep{Santovena2024, Manteiga2025}, which is trained on APOGEE and GALAH spectra and employs an autoencoder to embed spectra in a lower dimensional representation space prior to deriving stellar atmospheric properties.
 More recently, \cite{Cvrcek2025} presented a method that uses variational autoencoders \citep[VAEs;][]{Kingma2013, Rezende2014} to both predict stellar parameters and simulate spectra, which they trained on both real and synthetic spectra from the HARPS \citep{Mayor2003} instrument. \cite{Gebran2025} also employed conditional VAEs \citep[cVAEs;][]{Sohn2015} to build a physics-aware surrogate model for spectral synthesis, trained on synthetic spectra from SYNSPEC \citep{Hubeny2011}.
-However, most of these approaches rely on stellar parameters and chemical abundances, obtained using highly-simplified stellar synthetic spectra computed under assumptions of local thermodynamic equilibrium (LTE).
-As demonstrated in numerous recent studies \citep[e.g.][]{Korn2003, Asplund2005, Caffau2010, Lind2011, Bergemann2012a, Bergemann2012b, Asplund2021, Amarsi2020, Lind2024, Bergemann2025}, derivation of precise and accurate stellar parameters and abundance requires that stellar spectroscopic model grids take into account the effects of non-local thermodynamic equilibrium (NLTE).
+However, most of these approaches rely on stellar parameters and chemical abundances, obtained using highly simplified stellar synthetic spectra computed under assumptions of local thermodynamic equilibrium (LTE).
+As demonstrated in numerous recent studies \citep[e.g.][]{Korn2003, Asplund2005, Caffau2010, Lind2011, Bergemann2012a, Bergemann2012b, Asplund2021, Amarsi2020, Lind2024, Bergemann2025}, derivation of precise and accurate stellar parameters and abundance requires that stellar spectroscopic model grids take into account the effects of non-LTE (NLTE).